 10.5.1.4 Minimum requirement for IAB-MT type 2-O

-The requirement shall apply at the RIB when the AoA of the incident wave of a received signal and the interfering signal are from the same direction and are within the -OTA REFSENS RoAoA.
+The requirement shall apply at the RIB when the AoA of the incident wave of a received signal and the interfering signal are from the same direction and are within the OTA REFSENS RoAoA.

 The wanted and interfering signals apply to all supported polarizations, under the assumption of polarization match.